“What do I need for a puppy?” Not as much as you might think!

 Puppies love to play, so you’ll want to keep yours entertained so he doesn’t become bored and therefore destructive.

-The American Kennel Club recommends 5 to 6 puppy toys that you can interchange, keeping your puppy on his paws and busy at all times!
+The American Kennel Club recommends 5 to 6 toys that you can interchange, keeping your pooch on his paws and busy at all times!

-My puppy absolutely adores her Pets Skinneeez Crinklers toy.
+My pup absolutely adores her Pets Skinneeez Crinklers toy.
 It’s crinkly-noises keep her entertained for hours!

 We also love this puppy toy set by Yotache.

 And this toy that doubles as a treat dispenser by PetSafe.